Asked In: Amazon, Ola Cabs

 We have ten times more read operation as compared to write operation.
 Hence to speed up our service, we need to use caching.
 Cashing is a way to speed up the reading process.
 The URLs which are accessed quite frequently should be stored in the cache for faster access.

 Various possibilities need to be kept in mind while designing the cache.
-Some of them are:

 We can use Distributed Cache to incorporate all the above possibilities.

-There are many algorithms available to distribute the load among servers, but here in this system, we will use the Least Bandwidth Method.
-This algorithm will divert the incoming request to the server serving the least amount of traffic.
+There are many algorithms available to distribute the load among servers, but here in this system, we can use the least bandwidth method.
+This algorithm will divert incoming requests to the server serving the least amount of traffic.

 Along with balancing the load, we need to replicate all the databases and servers to avoid failure.
 In case of any discrepancy, the service should never go down and should remain highly consistent.

-PasteBin System is a complex and highly scalable service to design.
+Pastebin system is a complex and highly scalable service to design.
 In this blog, we have covered the fundamental concepts necessary for building such a service.
 We hope you like the content.
 Please do share your views.

 Thanks, Suyash for helping us to create the first version of the draft.
 Enjoy learning, Enjoy system design!